 Finance leaders are moving into 2023 with cautious and measured optimism, well aware of the challenges that lie ahead.
 But with these challenges come opportunities and solutions, so as finance and accounting teams jump into 2023, here’s what to prepare for and how to excel in 2023.

-Accounting teams that leverage technology are better able to adapt to changes and challenges like some of the unexpected supply chain and revenue interruptions seen in 2020.
+Accounting teams that leverage technology are better able to adapt to changes and challenges like some of the unexpected supply chain and revenue interruptions seen in the few years.
 So, what are the biggest challenges facing accountants today?
 Cash flow, hiring new talent, adapting to new tax and regulatory changes and continuing to adjust to remote work remain some of the largest hurdles for accounting teams.